Do you want to learn if testosterone replacement therapy causes hair loo or is it a myth? Read further to find out!

 The National Institute of Health (NIH) reported that there are approximately 50 million men and 30 million women in the United States who are affected by ‘androgenic alopecia’.

 Androgenic alopecia is male pattern baldness.
-In this condition, hair follicles start to shrink primarily from the vertex and temporal zone of the scalp and finally become dormant and cause thinning of hair, hair loss, or baldness.
+In this condition, hair follicles start to shrink primarily from the vertex and temporal zone of the scalp and finally become dormant and causing thinning of hair, hair loss, or baldness.
 Pattern baldness doesn’t occur just due to high testosterone, there are other reasons for it, some of these reasons are as follows:

 Does your grandfather or father have hair loss?
 If the answer is yes, then there is a need to falsify the statement about testosterone hair loss which sounds like “high testosterone causes baldness” because this is not true, the issue is your genetics.
 If you have a genetic problem, it might be not your fault.
 If someone inherits hair loss, their hair follicles become sensitive.